HealthDataInsight/attribute_descriptors/README.md

 API
 ------------
-Any model based on metadta, also inherits some extra methods as seen below.
+Below you can find methods and properties offered for classes and/or instances.

-**Class level**
+**Class goodies**

-*`attr_descriptors_form`* - attaches the metadata at the specific file location to the class *`attr_descriptors`* - attaches the given metadata to the class *`attributes`* - shows all attributes the model can take *`required_attributes`* - shows all attributes that are essential
+*`attr_descriptors_from`* - attaches the metadata at the specific file location to the class *`attr_descriptors`* - attaches the given metadata to the class *`attributes`* - shows all attributes the model can take *`required_attributes`* - shows all attributes that are marked as required

-**Instance level**
+**Instance goodies**

 *`attr_validations`* - let's you alter the behaviour of the validations.
 Takes `:only`, `:except`

-Describing your data
+Reserved keywords (describing your data)
 --------------------

-The below options can be use to describe the data.
-Based on the options, the data will be presented in a specific way when used for input (form), output and different validation rules will be generated.
+The keywords below are reserved for the helper methods when describing your data.

-You can add your own metadata entries as long as they don't collide with the ones below.
+You are free add your own metadata entries as long as they don't collide with the ones below.

 *`validate`* - regular expression being used to validate the field.
 The regular expression tries to match the WHOLE field.
-For example `\w*` is the same as ``/\A\w*\z/` in pure Ruby.
+For example `\w*` is the same as `/\A\w*\z/` in pure Ruby.

-*`programmatic_name`* - name for the data hat will be used everywhere in the code

-*`require`* - tells if this field is required when inserting new data

-*`valid_values`* - list of permitted values for this data.
+*`programmatic_name`* - this is the name that will be used throughout the code *`require`* - tells if this field is required when inserting new data *`valid_values`* - list of permitted values for this data.
 If used in a form, this will
             generate a dropdown or selection input field.